PhilipPartsch/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Notifications describe a general Publish/Subscribe-Concept.
-Usually the server publishes a service to which a client subscribes.
-On certain events the server will send the client a event, which could be for example an updated value or an event that occurred.
+Events describe a general Publish/Subscribe-Concept.
+Usually the server publishes a service and the client subscribes to one of the services eventgroups.
+On certain events the server will send the client an event, which could be for example an updated value or an event that occurred.

-.. feat_req:: 🎯
+.. feat_req:: ⓘ
     :id: feat_req_someip_353
-    :reqtype: Requirement
+    :reqtype: Information
     :security: TBD
     :safety: TBD
     :satisfies: